muratk3n/thirdwave/en/README.md

 # Tweets

 Similar news all around the world.
-Travelers also buy RV to avoid crowded hotels.
+Travelers also buy RV to avoid crowded hotels even when traveling locally.
 This is good; it'll encourage more self-sustaining, off-the-grid, mobile living.

 "RV dealers around Australia are reporting a post-lockdown sales spike, as more Australians look to buy a caravan and holiday locally rather